Hitch (film): Reception

-On Rotten Tomatoes, the film has a rating of 69% based on 188 reviews, and an average review of 6.30/10.
-The site's critical consensus reads, "Despite Hitch's predictability, Will Smith and Kevin James win praise for their solid, warmhearted performances."
-On Metacritic, the film has a weighted average score of 58 out of 100, based on 36 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film has a rating of 68% based on 186 reviews and an average review of 6.30/10.
+The site's critical consensus reads: "Despite Hitch's predictability, Will Smith and Kevin James win praise for their solid, warmhearted performances."
+On Metacritic, the film has a weighted average score of 58 out of 100, based on 36 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times wrote: "The premise is intriguing, and for a time it seems that the Date Doctor may indeed know things about women that most men in the movies are not allowed to know, but the third act goes on autopilot just when the Doctor should be in."
 Brian Lowry of Variety wrote: "Considerably heavier on romance than comedy, Hitch stitches together relatively few laughs but generates enough goodwill and energy."

+Remake

+The film was remade in Hindi as Partner in 2007, which also incurred a lawsuit against the film's producers Sohail Khan and Parag Sanghvi, by Sony Pictures for copyright infringement.
+It was solved after Sony Pictures acquired the worldwide satellite rights to the film.